-However, if you are serious about your health, and plan on using a red light therapy device daily, I would recommend considering half and full-body units.
+However, if you are serious about your health and plan on using a red light therapy device daily, I would recommend considering half-body and full-body units.

-Remember that more watts being used also means that the device emits more photons.
-The therapeutic effect of such full body units is thus much stronger.
+Remember that more watts being used also indicates that the device emits more photons.
+The therapeutic effect of such full-body units is, thus, much stronger.

-The higher light output also mean that you need less treatment time per session to get a full-body effect.
-These half-body devices are therefore an amazing investment when you want to treat your entire body on a daily habitual basis.
+The higher light output also means that you need less treatment time per session to get a full-body effect.
+These half-body devices are, therefore, an amazing investment when you want to treat your entire body on a daily habitual basis.

 These are generally priced in excess of $15,000 with some brands selling their units up towards $100,000!

-A full body LED red light therapy tanning bed is the ultimate dream.
-Financially it may only be a viable option if you buy it with several people or as a company.
-In a gym for example, such as device would be a great addition to attract new customers.
+A full-body LED red light therapy tanning bed is the ultimate dream.
+Financially, it may only be a viable option if you buy it with several people or as a company.
+In a gym, for example, such a device would be a great addition to attract new customers.